prataprc/goparsec/astquery.md

 be made of NonTerminal nodes (intermediate nodes) and Terminal nodes (leaf nodes).
 Nodes can either be Terminal node or NonTerminal node, also called as leaf-node or intermediate-node.
-Typically, leaf-nodes are parsed by tokernizers and intermediate-nodes are parsed by combinators.
+Typically, leaf-nodes are parsed by tokenizers and intermediate-nodes are parsed by combinators.
 In the Lex-and-Yacc parlance, we can say that leaf-nodes are parsed by lexers and intermediate-nodes are parsed by yaccer.

-And to help AST Query to walk through the tree and query each node for matchable selectors let us attach some behaviours to Terminal and NonTerminal nodes and call the collection of behaviours as ``Queryable``
+And to help AST Query to walk through the tree and query each node for matchable selectors let us attach some behaviors to Terminal and NonTerminal nodes and call the collection of behaviors as ``Queryable``

 ```go
 // Queryable interface to be implemented by all nodes, both terminal